-Dutch artist Jan Hoek‘s book ‘New Ways of Photographing the New Masai’ is now available for purchase at Printed Matter.
+Photography book ‘New Ways of Photographing the New Masai’ by Jan Hoek is now available at Printed Matter.

 Jan Hoek engages with the nasty, funny, painful or touching things that happen when photographing people.
 His work reflects the often tricky ethics involved in the relationship between the photographer and model.
 Hoek saw the Masai people photographed time and again in the same way: jumping in a natural setting while wearing traditional clothing and jewellery.
 Nowadays, however, more Masai are living in towns with all the modern conveniences that entails, like mobile phones, cars and trendy sneakers.
 For this photo series, he gathered seven urban Masai in an attempt to find a new way to photograph them.
 The resulting portraits are both personal and absurd.

 Jan Hoek (1984) is an artist and writer.

 Jan Hoek has photographed amateur models, mentally ill homeless people in Africa, a girl with no arms and legs, a heroin addict who dreams of being a model, or people he has simply found in advertisements on the internet.
 The photo shoot is never what he expected, model and photographer always have different expectations.
 The model actually wants sex while Jan Hoek wants to shoot the dog.
 The model tries to be as glamorous as possible, while Jan wants to picture the decay.
 Photographing is not just about the image but also the relationship between the photographer and the model.
 How far can you go with your models?
 In the accompanying film, Me & My Models, Jan talks about the nasty, funny, painful or touching things that happen around photographing people.